Skip to content

 MATRIX_SIZE = MATRIX_DIM*MATRIX_DIM*ELEMENT_SIZE.

-Number of matrices diagonalized simultaneously is:
+The number of matrices diagonalized simultaneously is:

 NUMBER_OF_SIMULTANUES_DIAGONALIZATIONS = np / (p*q)